 As an instructional technology coach, I have the privilege of working alongside teachers as they bring their students into the world of blogging.
 Many of the teachers I work with are new to blogging.
 They rely on me to steer them into an experience that will engage the student, lift student writing, and fit within the already packed school day.
 I guide these teachers to create branded blogs.

 Last month, Rebekah O’Dell tweeted out a link to a piece written by NY Times Columnist, Nicholas Kristof.
-I read through Kristof’s “My Worst Columns” piece and was shocked his annual holiday gift guide was… Continue reading
+I read through Kristof’s “My Worst Columns” piece and was shocked his annual holiday … Continue Reading Thinking About Audience

 The students wrapped their writing in an array of wrapping paper, and they left my classroom eager to share their gifts – the gift of words.